Best Gaming PC Under $5000

-Sabrent are not considered the biggest name in the world of SSDs, but they were one of the first manufacturers to roll out the PCIe 4.0 SSD.
-This Sabrent Rocket PCIe 4.0 takes advantage of its latest interface, which came out with the AMD X570 motherboards.
-This SSD features sequential read and write speeds up to 5,000 MB/s and 4,400 MB/s, which is already much faster than the highly regarded Samsung EVO 970 Plus (PCIe 3.0).
+The Sabrent PCIe 4.0 SSD features sequential read and write speeds up to 5,000 MB/s and 4,400 MB/s, which is already much faster than the highly regarded Samsung EVO 970 Plus (PCIe 3.0).
 With this 2TB device, you have enough space for your operating system and a selection of your most played gaming titles.
 This SSD will give you instant access to your system with a snappy boot-up and fast application load times.

 The $5000 gaming PC is home to some power-thirsty components, so a solid PSU is going to be required.
-This high-end build has a 1000W Seasonic PSU at the core, with a gold+ efficiency rating too.
-The Focus Gold PSU comes with full modularity, a 10-year warranty, and Seasonics hybrid silent fan control, giving you the perfect mix of power and cooling.
+This high-end build has an 850W PSU at the core, with a platinum+ efficiency rating too.
+The GF1 comes with full modularity, a 10-year warranty, and Thermaltake’s Zero Fan Mode, giving you the perfect mix of cooling and silent operation.

 Things To Consider